Need a break from monkey spotting and temple hopping? Head to the best Ubud cafes for relaxing vibes, rice terrace views and all-day breakfasts…

 6. Seniman Coffee Studio

-All your coffee Christmases come at once when you visit Seniman Coffee Studio.
-Located just off the main drag in Ubud, this place is an absolute mecca for coffee lovers.
-Not only an awesome cafe with world-class beans from all over Indonesia, Africa, South and Central America, there is also an on-site micro-roastery, a brew bar, a shop with every piece of coffee equipment you could possibly wish for, and tasting workshops at the studio on how to home-brew, roast, make the perfect espresso, and even a 101 on latte art.
+Located just off the main drag in Ubud (a mere five-minute walk from Ubud Art Market), Seniman Coffee Studio is an absolute mecca for caffeine lovers.
+Not only an awesome cafe with world-class beans from all over Indonesia, Africa, South and Central America, there is also an on-site micro-roastery, a brew bar, a shop with every piece of coffee equipment you could possibly wish for.
+But wait, there’s also tasting workshops at the studio on how to home-brew, roast, make the perfect espresso, and even a 101 on latte art.

 7. Milk & Madu

 By very popular demand, everyone’s fave Canggu cafe found a second home in the heart of Ubud.
-Bringing those amazing all-day breakfasts, sumptuous lunches and delectable dinners to the Ubud ‘hood, Milk & Madu Ubud means you can get your hungry mitts on those skillet eggs and a variety of burgers in three island locations – not to mention those epic wood-fired pizzas.
-And just like its sister spot, the vibes here are tropical, cool and cosy with just enough industrial-chic decor to make you #interiorcrush.
+Bringing those amazing all-day breakfasts, sumptuous lunches and delectable dinners to the Ubud cafe, you can get your hungry mitts on those famous skillet eggs and a variety of burgers, not to mention those epic wood-fired pizzas.
+And just like its Canggu sister, the vibes here are tropical, cool and cosy, with just enough industrial-chic decor to make you #InteriorCrush.
 It’s everything we love about Milk & Madu Canggu, right at home in Bali’s cultural hub.

 Milk & Madu, Jl Sweta No. 3, p. +62 813 2975 6708, e. [email protected]; Open daily 7am – 10pm.